danielerapati/2years-oncall/PITCHME.md

 Our networks and databases expert devops, the semi-mythical hero who knew how to solve the replication problem, was on a plane back from Russia.
-He landed late Sunday evening and, as soon as he turned on the phone ... lets say he was in high demand ...
+He landed late Sunday evening and, as soon as he turned on the phone he received so many calls his battery died before he got home.

 <--- Why did we care?
 Two incidents at the same time: one on our consumer website and one crippling the data infrastructure.
 The same data infrastructure that we would have used to estimate the impact of the main incident.

 <--- Monday ...
 I don't like Mondays
-Monday was a difficult day.
-I don't like Mondays.
+This was Sunday evening, the next day was a Monday.
-On a normal Monday our data infrastructure sees the most usage as it is both our busiest trading day and the day we look back at the past week and plan for the one starting.
+On Monday our data infrastructure sees the most usage as it is both our busiest trading day and the day we look back at the past week and plan for the one starting.
+I do not like Mondays.
 And this was not a normal Monday.

-At the time when we were a lot more inexperienced than today and we learned a lot from these events.
-We learned as an organization and as a team and we changed.
+At the time when we were **a lot more inexperienced than today** and we learned a lot from these events.
+We **learned** as an **organization** and as a **team** and we **changed**.
 Lets talk about that.

 ---

 Is it worth reacting to errors as soon as they happen?
 ------------------------------------------------------

+Note:
+how do you answer this question?

 +++